-The polar lake in Lakeworld has a much smaller latitudinal extent than the Great Northern 499 Swamp in the Northland simulations.
-The southern portion of the Great Northern Swamp in 500 Northland receives moisture transport from mid-latitude eddies, which does not occur in Lake-501 world, where the moisture is trapped at the poles after the first few years of the simulation.
-The 502 lake continues to drift poleward over the course of the Lakeworld simulation.
-The Lakeworld 503 simulation would have to be run to equilibrium to determine how far poleward the polar lake will retreat.
-However, we do not continue the Lakeworld simulation beyond 80 years as (a) the ex-505 tent of the polar lake in equilibrium is not the focus of this study and (b) the atmosphere in an 506 all-land configuration leaks moisture in the current configuration of Isca (figure S6).
-We also explore an all-land simulation that cannot form lakes (i.e. it has the same land surface properties as
+The polar lake in Lakeworld has a much smaller latitudinal extent than the Great Northern 508 Swamp in the Northland simulations.
+In the Northland experiments, the southern portion of the Great Northern Swamp receives moisture (which is ultimately from the SH ocean) from mid-510 latitude eddies.
+This does not occur in Lakeworld, because moisture is trapped at the poles after 511 the first few years of the simulation.
+The lake continues to drift poleward over the course of the 512 Lakeworld simulation.
+The Lakeworld simulation would have to be run to equilibrium to deter-513 mine how far poleward the polar lake will retreat.
+However, we do not continue the Lakeworld 514 simulation beyond 80 years as (a) the extent of the polar lake in equilibrium is not the focus of this study and (b) the atmosphere in an all-land configuration leaks moisture in the current con-516 figuration of Isca (figure S6).
+We also explore an all-land simulation that cannot form lakes (i.e. it has the same land surface properties as NorthlandBright).

-NorthlandBright).
 Like Lakeworld, that simulation also quickly transports water to the poles, but because runoff is discarded when soil moisture exceeds the bucket capacity, the simulation rapidly loses water from the system (not shown).

-512 f.
+f.
 Land's influence on ITCZ location